kasidit/qemu-mplm/README.md

 $ make
 $ sudo make install
 </pre>
-Now, you have a new qemu that can do MPLM migration.
-MPLM already replaces the pre-copy.
-You can perform a migration with MPLM in the same way you do with pre-copy mechanism.
+Now, we have a new qemu hypervisor for MPLM migration installed.
+In qemu-mplm, the traditional pre-copy mechanism is replaced by MPLM.
+You can perform an MPLM migration same way you operate pre-copy migration in regular QEMU software.
 <p>
 <a id="part2"><h3>2.
-Run and Migrate VMs</h3></a>
+Create, Run, and Migrate a VM</h3></a>
 <p><p>
 <p>
 <i><a id="createVM"><h4>2.1 Create a VM</h4></a></i>